Azure/data-management-zone/README.md

     <p align="center">
       <img src="docs/images/UseThisTemplateGH.png" alt="GitHub Template repository" width="600"/>
     </p>

-3. Use the **Owner** drop-down menu and select the account you want to own the repository.
+1. Use the **Owner** drop-down menu and select the account you want to own the repository.
     <p align="center">
       <img src="docs/images/CreateRepoGH.png" alt="Create Repository from Template" width="600"/>
     </p>

-4. Type a name for your repository and an optional description.
+1. Type a name for your repository and an optional description.
 1. Choose a repository visibility.
 For more information, see "[About repository visibility](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repository-visibility)."
 1. Optionally, to include the directory structure and files from all branches in the template and not just the default branch, select **Include all branches**.
 1. Click **Create repository from template**.

 ### 2. Setting up the required Service Principal and access

-A service principal needs to be generated for authentication and authorization from GitHub or Azure DevOps to your Azure subscription.
+A service principal with *Contributor* role needs to be generated for authentication and authorization from GitHub or Azure DevOps to your Azure subscription.
 This is required to deploy resources to your environment.
 Just go to the Azure Portal to find the ID of your subscription.
 Then start the Cloud Shell or Azure CLI, login to Azure, set the Azure context and execute the following commands to generate the required credentials:

 #### Azure CLI